Eomys/pyleecan-doc/get.pyleecan.md

 For method two and three, you will need to install Python and preferably an **IDE** (Integrated Development Environment).

-To be able to use PYLEECAN you will need to download [Python](https://www.python.org/downloads/).
+To be able to use PYLEECAN you will need to download [Python](https://www.python.org/downloads/) between 3.6 and 3.10 included.
 We recommend to use python version 3.8.X Support with older Python version haven't been tested and should be possible.
 If you experience difficulties with running Pyleecan with any version of Python, please [open an issue on Github](https://github.com/Eomys/pyleecan/issues) to talk about it.
+Python 3.11 is not available (yet), we first need to upgrade PySide2 to PySide6 for the GUI (PySide2 is not available on Python 3.11).

 The next needed tool is an **IDE** (Integrated Development Environment) to write and execute python code/scripts.
 There are too many IDE to count and each developer has its own